Top-Rated Medical Debt Collection Agency in Alabama

 Debt recovery requires a precise balance of regulatory compliance, revenue-cycle expertise, and patient-focused communication.
 Hospitals and physician groups across Birmingham, Montgomery, Mobile, and Huntsville navigate increasing self-pay balances while complying with dual limitation periods — three years for open accounts and six years for written contracts — along with lien statutes and federal price-transparency rules.
 Efficient collections must protect patient relationships while remaining fully compliant.

-Partnering with Midwest Service Bureau (MSB) ensures your organization benefits from a purpose-built medical bill collection workflow.
-With 55 years of healthcare collections experience and our analytics-driven Expert Analysis Portal, we help providers turn aged receivables into predictable revenue without risking patient trust or Attorney-General scrutiny.
+Partnering with Midwest Service Bureau (MSB) ensures your organization benefits from a purpose-built medical billing collection workflow.
+With 55 years of hospital collections experience and our analytics-driven Expert Analysis Portal, we help providers turn aged receivables into predictable revenue without risking patient trust or Attorney-General scrutiny.

 MSB employs a structured three-phase process that validates accounts, communicates effectively with patients, and resolves balances while adhering to HIPAA, ADTPA, and Alabama lien statutes.